zalando/skipper/docs/reference/filters.md

 ## clusterClientRatelimit

-This ratelimit is calculated across all skipper peers and allows the given number of requests by client.
-The definition of the same client is based on data of the http header and can be changed with an optional third parameter.
-If the third parameter is set skipper will use the Authorization header to put the request in the same client bucket, else the X-Forwarded-For Header will be used.
+This ratelimit is calculated across all skipper peers and the same rate limit group.
+The first parameter is a string to select the same ratelimit group across one or more routes.
+The rate limit group allows the given number of requests by client.
+The definition of the same client is based on data of the http header and can be changed with an optional fourth parameter.
+If the fourth parameter is set skipper will use the Authorization header to put the request in the same client bucket, else the X-Forwarded-For Header will be used.
 You need to run skipper with command line flags `-enable-swarm` and `-enable-ratelimits`.
 Skipper will consume roughly 15 MB per filter for 100.000 clients and 1000 skipper peers.

 Parameters:

+* rate limit group (string)
 * number of allowed requests per time period (int)
 * time period for requests being counted (time.Duration)
 * optional parameter can be set to: "auth" (string)

 ```
-clusterClientRatelimit(10, "1h")
+clusterClientRatelimit("groupA", 10, "1h")
-clusterClientRatelimit(10, "1h", "auth")
+clusterClientRatelimit("groupA", 10, "1h", "auth")
 ```

 See also the [ratelimit docs](https://godoc.org/github.com/zalando/skipper/ratelimit).

 ## clusterRatelimit

-This ratelimit is calculated across all skipper peers and allows the given number of requests to a backend.
+This ratelimit is calculated across all skipper peers and the same rate limit group.
+The first parameter is a string to select the same ratelimit group across one or more routes.
+The rate limit group allows the given number of requests to a backend.
 You need to have run skipper with command line flags `-enable-swarm` and `-enable-ratelimits`.

 Parameters:

+* rate limit group (string)
 * number of allowed requests per time period (int)
 * time period for requests being counted (time.Duration)

 ```
-clusterRatelimit(20, "1m")
+clusterRatelimit("groupB", 20, "1m")
-clusterRatelimit(300, "1h")
+clusterRatelimit("groupB", 300, "1h")
 ```

 See also the [ratelimit docs](https://godoc.org/github.com/zalando/skipper/ratelimit).